The Ultimate Valley of Fire Travel Guide

 Navigation & Safety

-Map of the park or offline GPS app such as GaiaGPS
+Map of the park (you can get one for free when you pay for your day pass) or offline GPS app such as GaiaGPS

 Sunglasses with UV protection